Using Talk Therapy to Come to Terms With Substance Abuse

 Psychotherapies at The Nestled Recovery Center include:

-- Process Group Therapy: In the process groups, the patients check-in with their peers and the therapist to address their current physical and psychological experience.
+In the process groups, the patients check-in with their peers and the therapist to address their current physical and psychological experience.
 This teaches patients how to relate to others in a manner that practices transparency, healthy communication, bonding, and boundaries.
 At the same time, they get to hear the experiences of peers who might be farther along in the recovery process or the opposite.
 Hearing others accounts helps remind patients of why they are in recovery and what the consequences of continuing to use are or could escalate to.
 This is especially helpful if patients are past the honeymoon phase of their treatment and the obsessions and urges to use return.

-- Psychoeducational Group Therapy: Psychoeducational groups are primarily led by the therapist with feedback and dialogue from the patients.
+Psychoeducational groups are primarily led by the therapist with feedback and dialogue from the patients.
 The therapist brings different topics to the patients to educate them such as the effects of drugs and alcohol on the brain, post-acute withdrawal symptoms, the steps leading up to relapse and how to prevent it, identifying triggers, coping skills, irrational thought processes, healthy interpersonal skills, and much more.

-- Individual Trauma Therapy: Patients are paired with a therapist who is trained in treating trauma.
+Patients are paired with a therapist who is trained in treating trauma.
 Using a variety of psychotherapy techniques such as eye movement desensitization and reprocessing (EMDR), parts and memory, and/or somatic therapies, the patients are encouraged to recognize when their body is triggered into a trauma response and what the sensations are in the body.
 This awareness allows for the patients to be able to respond differently to the trauma response as opposed to turning to maladaptive behaviors such as using drugs or alcohol or other compulsive behaviors.

-- Family Therapy: Addiction often impacts one’s relationship with family.
+Addiction often impacts one’s relationship with the family.
 This therapy brings together family members to talk about addiction, treatment, and the future.
 The goal is to give patients a better idea of how addiction has impacted their family, in turn, give family members a clearer picture of what it’s like to live with addiction.
 The therapist will provide resources for the family to get treatment if they so choose as addiction impacts the entire family.

 Remember that therapy is most effective when you are an active participant.
 Make the effort to go to the meetings, and continue attending support groups after inpatient rehab has ended.
 These meetings provide a feeling of accountability and progression that can’t be found when trying to carry on alone.